lvlrSajjad/react-native-background-location-tracker/README.md

 # react-native-background-location-tracker

-this library tracks users location even when the app completely swiped. and sends the data to your backend controller. the only way to stop the service is StopLocationService method.
+this library tracks users location even when the app completely swiped. and every 200 meter movemens sends the data to your backend controller the only way to stop the service is StopLocationService method.

 ## Getting started